How to Become a Certified Medical Biller

 Necessary Skills and Qualities

 Opportunities for Advancement

 Advancement opportunities within a healthcare organization include moving into management of personnel or patient accounts.
 Highly experienced medical billers with a strong work history are in enough demand that some start their own home businesses, giving them ultimate freedom over their schedules.
 To take advantage of every opportunity in this field, be sure to network with other experienced billers on medical billing forums.
 Becoming a member of professional associations, such as the AMBA, AAPC, or MAB, will allow you to keep in touch with people in your industry, and give you the inside track on new opportunities in the field.

 If you would like to gain the necessary education to become a certified medical biller, we highly recommend that you check out our free School Finder Tool located HERE.

-According to the US Bureau of Labor Statistics (BLS), the median annual wage for a billing clerk in any field is $34,410, as of May 2014.
+According to the US Bureau of Labor Statistics (BLS), the median annual wage for a billing clerk in any field is $34,410.
 As billing clerks working in the healthcare field, certified medical billers can expect to earn a similar amount, although the exact compensation will vary depending on the sector of the healthcare industry and the state.